-Get the latest information and updates from the changes occurring as the University and the community responds to Coronavirus (COVID-19).
+Get the latest information and updates about the changes occurring as the University and the community respond to Coronavirus (COVID-19).

 Any questions or concerns not addressed here can be sent to: email@example.com

 Can I still work with my Graduate Assistant and/or Student Workers?

 Yes, as long as it is not face-to-face.
 Certain project activities may need to be re-evaluated to work remotely and outcomes to be digital.
 Be strategic about how you plan and conduct your research at this time.
 Please work with your Graduate Assistants to establish working methodologies, online meetings, check-ins, to mention a few; and establish new objectives to continue your research (e.g. data analysis, writing journal papers, etc).
 Ensure you and your research team have remote access to files, data and software systems, while maintaining data control assurances.